-Optional Additions: You can also add some flair to this dough with a little garlic and/or Italian seasoning like we often do when we make homemade breadsticks.
+Optional Additions: You can also add some flair to this dough with a little garlic and/or Italian seasoning like we often do when making homemade breadsticks.
 Or add chopped fresh herbs or freshly ground pepper, too.

 Overview: How to Make Flatbread Pizza Dough

-- Mix the dough ingredients together by hand or use a hand-held or stand mixer.
+- Mix the dough ingredients together by hand or use a stand mixer.

 - Place dough into a greased mixing bowl, cover tightly, and let it rise for 45 minutes.

 - Punch down the slightly risen dough to release air bubbles.
 Divide in half.

 - Flatten the two doughs with your hands or with a rolling pin.
-The flatbreads can be any shape you want as long as they’re about 1/4 inch thick.
+The flatbreads can be any shape you want as long as they’re about 1/4-inch thick.
 (Very thin!)
-Dimple with your fingers or with a fork, which helps prevent any air bubbles.
+Dimple with your fingers or with a fork.
 Brush with olive oil, which helps protect the crust from any sogginess lingering from the toppings.